State Management

 $-stateName

-can only be used in internal properties of the element.
-You can't do operations using this, { text: '$-count + 1' }
+NOTE: $- can only be used in internal properties of the element.
+You can't do operations using this, { text: '$-count + 1' }.

 Back to the example.